-“Well, I’m not quite so sure I’m awake from that nightmare yet, so even if your delusions are somehow true and she really is wandering around the city with a death wish, I’ll keep my distance.
-I trust the cage I built for her.
-My cuff will do its work and I’ll do mine.
+“Well, I’m not quite so sure I’m awake from that nightmare yet, Rava.
+And even if your story is somehow true and she really is wandering around the city with a death wish, it makes no difference to me.
+She can’t escape the cage we built for her.
+It’s not just the cuff, either; for years, she was trained with reward and punishment to obey The Mother at all cost, and while I may not trust her, I trust the power of our technology.
 I’m looking for someone else, anyway.”

 The woman’s face took on a dark expression.
-“When I woke up in the bathhouse,” she said, “the young man who was keeping me company was gone—along with my uniform and my house keys and all the money I had in those pockets.
+“When I woke up in the bathhouse,” she said, “the young man who was keeping me company was gone—along with my uniform and all the money I had in those pockets.
 The little bastard robbed me in my sleep and left me naked, can you believe that?”
 She opened a compartment on the console to pull out a steel baton with a pair of sharp metal probes that jutted out of the tip, and the sight alone made Kanna grimace.
 The truck slowed a little from the engineer’s momentary inattentiveness as she slung the rod into a loop of her robes.
-“I always have spare uniforms, but my wife will quarrel with me for weeks if she finds out I was scammed out of so much money—so I’m going hunting to recover what I lost.”
+“I always have spare uniforms, but my wife will quarrel with me for weeks if she finds out I was scammed out of everything in my coin purse—so I’m going hunting to recover what I lost.”

 The engineer laughed at her, but she kept her eyes ahead because they were nearing the top of the hill.
 Edges of light were bleeding over that horizon, even through the curtain of rain and hail.
 “And now you’re relaying apocalyptic fantasies!
 You’re quite entertaining, Rava, I’ll give you that.
-Your funny accent only makes your ranting and raving all the more amusing.
-If you weren’t a slave—and if I wasn’t half-sure that you’re filled to the brim with Flower right now—I’d take you back home with me to hear more.”
+Your funny accent only makes your raving all the more amusing.
+If you weren’t a slave—and if I wasn’t half-sure that you’re filled to the brim with Flower right now—I’d take you somewhere private to hear more.”

-“You don’t have to pretend.
+“Come now, you don’t have to pretend.
 I’m no soldier, so it’s not my job to care what—or who—you’ve put inside your body.
-We all do what we need to cope.
-I don’t blame you for wanting to escape your harsh reality for a bit, even if I don’t plan on being responsible for whatever insanity you’re walking yourself into.
-I have bigger things to worry about.”
-The woman gave Kanna a sympathetic look, though she was still chuckling.
+We all do what we need to cope, don’t we?
+I wouldn’t blame you for wanting to escape your harsh reality for awhile, even if I don’t plan on being responsible for it.”
+The woman gave Kanna a sympathetic look, but she was still laughing.
 “Good luck out there, kid.
 I hope you don’t end up dead.
-If you do, though, put in a good word for me with the Goddess if you find yourself in paradise.”
+If you do, though, put in a good word for me with the Goddess when you arrive in paradise.”